Skyost/SimpleSecureStorage/packages/simple_secure_storage/README.md

 await SimpleSecureStorage.clear();
 ```

-In the previous snippet, everything is read "on demand".
-Although in most implementations your data is
+In the previous snippet, everything is being read "on demand".
+You may want to access your data
-already cached in the memory on the platform side, you may want to access it without always having to use
+without always having to write `await`.
-`await`.
 To do so, use the class `CachedSimpleSecureStorage`.
 It behaves exactly like the snippet above, except that you don't have to call `await SimpleSecureStorage.initialize()`,
 but `await CachedSimpleSecureStorage.getInstance()`.